katiebuntic/intro-to-research-data-management-carpentries/episodes/structuring-research-materials.md

 :::::::::::::::::::::::::::: challenge
 ### Organising files into a folder structure Part I

-In groups, look through the folder of data that you have been given:
+In groups, look through the folder of data that you have been given and discuss the following questions:

 - What problems can you identify with how files are organised?
 - How many different datasets can you identify?